pocl/pocl/doc/sphinx/source/using.rst

  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated and POCL_TTASIM1_PARAMETERS to the second one.

+- **POCL_DISCOVERY**

+ Used to enable or disable device discovery.
+See :ref:`remote-discovery-label` for details on discovery.

 - **POCL_DRIVER_VERSION_OVERRIDE**

   Can be used to override the driver version reported by PoCL.